jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/Kratky-Porod/chromosome_metaphase_Naumova2013/README_FIRST.txt

 replace each point-like monomer with a multi-atom molecule later on.
 (Right now, using moltemplate to build this system is sort of overkill.
  I'll post an example of building more complex models of chromatin eventually.)

-Anyway, the two-stage model at the end of Naumova et al Science 2013 uses the "30nm-fiber" model, whose details are (somewhat vaguely) described in the supplemental materials section.

 ---- 10-nm fiber model: ----